 - After 10 minutes, open the Instant Pot.
 Gently stir the shrimp.

-- Turn on 'Saute' mode and stir in cream.
-Heat through (don't boil) and turn off Instant Pot.
+- Select Saute mode and stir in cream.
+Heat through (don't boil) and turn off Instant Pot by pressing Cancel.

 - Garnish with scallions and bacon.